ijeomalouisa/PALMORIA_GROUP_HR/README.md

 * Change the column to (a) Rating (b) Bonus %.
 * Change Data type for Bonus to percentage.
 Done

-Below is the Power BI query of the Bonus Rules data wrangling and the steps.....
+Below is the Power BI query of the Bonus Rule's data wrangling and the steps.....